ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 - $N$ is the number of image pairs in the current batch.
 - $\mathbf{1}_{[k \neq i]}$ is an indicator function that equals 1 when $k \neq i$.

-This loss function encourages the model to learn representations where similar samples are pulled together in the texture descriptor space while dissimilar samples are pushed apart, resulting in a texture descriptor that effectively captures the distinctive characteristics of different sky conditions.
+This loss function encourages the model to learn representations where similar samples are pulled together in the descriptor space while dissimilar samples are pushed apart, resulting in a model that effectively captures the distinctive characteristics of different sky conditions.

+#### 1.3.2 Classification Head Training Objective

+The classification head is trained using standard cross-entropy loss:

+$$L_{cls} = -\sum_{i=1}^{C} y_i \log(\hat{y}_i)$$

+Where $C=3$ represents the number of sky condition classes, $y_i$ is the ground truth label, and $\hat{y}_i$ is the predicted probability for class $i$.
+The classification head is trained separately after the SID backbone has been trained and frozen.

 ### 1.4 Training Procedure

+#### 1.4.1 SID Backbone Training

-Our texture descriptor model was trained with the following hyperparameters and configuration:
+Our SID model was trained with the following hyperparameters and configuration:

 - **Optimizer**: AdamW with a learning rate of $10^{-4}$ and weight decay of $10^{-4}$.
 - **Embedding Dimension**: 16 (latent space dimension at the end of the MLP head).